 At Ooredoo we are committed to hiring top talent, developing…

-Ahmad Al Neama was appointed as Group Chief Technology Officer for Ooredoo in July 2017.
+Most recently, Al Neama was Group Chief Technology Officer for Ooredoo from July 2017 until May 2019.

 Through his board duties and the senior positions he has held in Ooredoo Qatar, Ahmad has developed extensive experience in telecoms and network engineering, as well as B2C and B2B/ICT sales and operations.

-He was previously Chief Sales and Services Officer at Ooredoo Qatar and continues in his roles on the Board of Directors for Ooredoo Oman and Ooredoo Silicon Valley.
+He was previously Chief Sales and Services Officer at Ooredoo Qatar and continues in his roles on the Board of Directors for Indosat Ooredoo and Ooredoo Oman.